-The truth is that sexually transmitted infections (also called sexually transmitted diseases or STDs) are an enormous problem in the United States, especially for adolescents and young adults.
+The truth is that sexually transmitted infections are an enormous problem in the United States, especially for adolescents and young adults.
 April is STD Awareness Month and a good time to talk about this uncomfortable but important issue.

 The best way to be diagnosed with a sexually transmitted infection is to be tested for it.
 Great strides have been made in recent years in development of reliable tests for many STIs using patient specimens that can be obtained easily.

 Most youth assume they are being tested for “all” STIs when they go to their doctor.
 In fact, testing rarely occurs even for the more common infections, even though health care guidelines and medical associations recommend testing be done routinely.

 Communication is an important issue in obtaining testing.
 Just as adults are reluctant to discuss sexual health issues with youth, youth are also reluctant to discuss this with adults, including health care providers.
 Young people need the necessary information to know what and how to ask for tests for STIs.

 Testing, treatment and communication are all important in addressing the STI epidemic.
 But they are not sufficient.
 Knowledge and prevention are essential also.

 Of great concern is the politicization of sexual health information, which makes it difficult to be certain about the accuracy and context of messages.
 Groups that attack the effectiveness of condoms for preventing STIs, for example, hope this will encourage abstinence.
 Instead, it leaves our young people at risk.